pnp/prompt-master/Documentation/Overview-PMPro.md

 To delete challenges, simply delete the challenge list item from the Challenges list.

-**Note - do not delete a challenge list item once you have rolled out Prompt Master.
+**Note - do not delete a challenge list item once you have rolled out Prompt Master Pro.
 If you wish to no longer display a challenge to a user, simply update the 'End Date' column with an appropriate date.**

 <img src="https://github.com/pnp/prompt-master/blob/main/Documentation/Images/promptmasterpro-challenges-list-screenshot.png?raw=true" alt="Prompt Master Pro Challenges List Screenshot"><br/>